Hosts

 Deleting a Host

-Note: It is also possible to import Hosts via the Passwordstate API, or use a Discovery Job to import them from Active Directory.
+Note: It is also possible to import Hosts via the Passwordstate API, or use a Host Discovery Jobs to import them from Active Directory.

 Adding New Hosts Manually